INM-6/alpaca/doc/examples/visualize.rst

 ~~~~~~~~~~~

 Annotations are values stored inside a dictionary accessible by the
-`annotation` attribute of the Python object.
-These values are specially stored
+`annotations` or `array_annotations` attributes of the Python object.
-by Alpaca in PROV files, in the form of `hasAnnotation` properties.
+These values are specially stored by Alpaca in PROV files, in the form of
+`hasAnnotation` properties.
+Array annotations are special type of annotations.
+For a Python object that is itself an array, with multiple elements, each
+value in an array annotation will refer to the respective element in the
+Python object.

 For example, the `neo.Block` object may have a custom field called
 `subject_name` to identify the name of the subject used in an